Is there an easy way to measure your break shot speed without a fancy radar gun?

 To find your own break speed:

-1) Measure the distance between where your cue ball rests on the table for a normal break and the head spot, subtract 2.25″ for one ball diameter.
+1) Measure the distance (in inches) between where your cue ball rests on the table for a normal break and the center of the head spot and subtract 2.25″ for one ball diameter.

-2) Use sound recorder on a PC to record the sound of your break.
-We used a laptop with it next to the table.
+2) Use sound recorder on a PC or laptop to record the sound of your break.
 Most PCs can record at 44Khz, or 44 thousand times a second, more than accurate enough.
 Also, forget about having to get it right in the middle.
 Unless your break speed is near the speed of sound its a nit.
 Use a sound program like Wave pad to open the file and identify the peak where the cue strikes the cue ball and then the peak at rack contact.
-If you highlight with Wave pad it will tell you to the thousandth of a second.
+If you highlight with Wave pad it will tell you the measured time (in seconds) to the thousandth of a second.

 3) Your break speed in mph is:

 (distance-2.25″) x (1 ft / 12 in) x (1 mi / 5280 ft) x (3600 sec / 1 hr) / (measured time)